verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 docker push your/repo/todo:1
 ```

-Once pushed to the Docker registry that Verrazzano will pull from you will have 2 options to allow it to be pulled successfully
-* Make the image repository public
-* Add a `docker-registry` secret to the Kubernetes namespace where the application will be deployed (to be covered in the next section)

 ### Deploy to Verrazzano

 Once the application image has been created, there are several steps required to deploy a
 the application into a Verrazzano environment.

 These include
-* Creating and label the `tododomain` namespace
+1. Creating and label the `tododomain` namespace
-* Creating the necessary secrets required by the ToDo applicatiom
+1. Creating the necessary secrets required by the ToDo applicatiom
-* Adding OAM components to deploy MySQL to the ToDo application configuration
+1. Deploying MySQL to the `tododomain` namespace
-* Updating the `application.yaml` file to utilize the new MySQL components
+1. Updating the `application.yaml` file to utilize the Verrazzano MySQL deployment and (optionally) expose the WLS Console
-* Apply the `application.yaml` file to the cluster
+1. Apply the `application.yaml` file

 The following steps assume that you have a Kubernetes cluster and that [Verrazzano]({{< relref "/quickstart.md#install-verrazzano" >}}) is already installed in that cluster.